-- 1. Hallways and Staircase: George C. Flint & Co. designed the entrance hall, the staircase and the corridors of the first and second floor in the Renaissance Revival style in 1880.
-The central corridor on the ground floor stretches 203 feet long from end to end and is 38 feet high.
-A massive wrought iron and oak split staircase with original bronze torchère by Mitchell, Vance & Co. at the base is in the center.
+- 1. HALLWAYS AND STAIRCASE: George C. Flint & Co. designed the entrance hall, the staircase and the corridors of the first and second floor in the Renaissance Revival style.
+They were completed in 1880.
+The central corridor on the ground floor stretches 203 feet long from end to end and is 22 feet high.
+A massive wrought iron and oak split staircase with original bronze torchères by Mitchell, Vance & Co. at the base is in the center.
 Other chandeliers in the halls date from 1897 when the building was electrified. - 2.
-Veterans Room: This and the Library next door are the only fully extant interiors by Louis C. Tiffany, Associated Artists in the world.
-They were designed in 1880 by Associated Artists, a cooperative firm of artists led by Tiffany working with Samuel Colman, Lockwood de Forest and Candace Wheeler with consulting architect Stanford White and artists George Yewell and Francis D. Millet.
+VETERANS ROOM: This and the Library next door are the only fully extant interiors by Louis C. Tiffany, Associated Artists in the world.
+They were executed in 1880 by Associated Artists, a cooperative firm of artists led by Tiffany working with Samuel Colman, Lockwood de Forest and Candace Wheeler with consulting architect Stanford White and artists George Yewell and Francis D. Millet.
 The Veterans Room has been described as "Greek, Moresque, and Celtic with a dash of the Egyptian, the Persian and the Japanese." - 3.
-Field and Staff Room: Designed by Pottier & Stymus in the Renaissance Revival style.
+FIELD AND STAFF ROOM: Designed by Pottier & Stymus in the Renaissance Revival style.
 The room's original floral and geometric stencilwork at the wainscoting and frieze has recently been revealed. - 4.
-Library (now known as the Silver Room): The second room at the Armory designed by Louis C. Tiffany, Associated Artists with Stanford White.
+LIBRARY: The second room at the Armory designed by Louis C. Tiffany, Associated Artists with Stanford White.
 This room is largely thought to be White's design except for the windows and lighting fixtures by Tiffany.
 It features a magnificent basketweave barrel vault originally painted salmon color with silvered discs.

-- 5. Mary Divver Room (originally a ladies reception room): One of three rooms by Herter Brothers on the first floor, but the only one in which they did not design the woodwork (which was completed by Alexander Roux and Co.).
+- 5. MARY DIVVER ROOM: (originally a ladies reception room) One of three rooms by Herter Brothers on the first floor, but the only one in which they did not design the woodwork (which was completed by Alexander Roux and Co.).
 The hearth is surrounded by Minton art tiles depicting Arthurian legends after Tennyson.
 The original Herter Brothers stencilwork was overpainted in the 20th century.
 The room was dedicated to Mary Divver, an orphan adopted by the Regiment in the 1850s. - 6.
-Board of Officers Room: This is one of the few surviving Herter Brothers interiors in the country, but one of five in the Armory.
-Herter Brothers was a top cabinet-making and interior design firm in the Gilded Age and designed the Fifth Avenue mansion of William H. Vanderbilt (now demolished).
-This room still retains the original painted ceiling and magnificent mahogany woodwork although the walls were overpainted in a 1932 restoration.
-Water infiltration in the early 1990s has caused significant damage but the plaster has recently been stabilized. - 7.
-Colonel's Reception Room: Originally designed by Herter Brothers, this room was substantially redecorated in the 1930s and 40s, including extensive additions to the original French black walnut wainscoting and overpainting the original Pompeiian red walls and light blue ceiling.
-The room was further altered to accommodate two important portraits, one of George Washington by Rembrant Peale and another of Colonel Lafayette presented by the French government.
+BOARD OF OFFICERS ROOM: This is one of the few surviving Herter Brothers interiors in the country, but one of five in the Armory.
+Herter Brothers was a top cabinet-making and interior design firm in the mid-19th century and designed the Fifth Avenue mansion of William H. Vanderbilt (now demolished).
+This room still retains the original painted surfaces and magnificent mahogany woodwork.
+Poor alterations in the 1930s and water infiltration in the early 1990s caused significant damage but the room was magnificently restored in 2013 and is now mainly used for recitals. - 7.
+COLONEL'S RECEPTION ROOM: Originally designed by Herter Brothers, this room was substantially redecorated in the 1930s and 40s, including extensive additions to the original French black walnut wainscoting and overpainting the original Pompeiian red walls and light blue ceiling.
+The room was further altered to accommodate two important portraits, one of George Washington by Rembrandt Peale and another of Marquis de Lafayette presented by the French government.